Scalable Inspection Planning via Flow-based Mixed Integer Linear Programming: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we have positioned the graph inspection planning (\gip) problem within the broader context of graph-based optimization, highlighting its algorithmic connections to Steiner tree, TSP and network flow.
 Leveraging this perspective, we developed and analyzed three distinct MILP formulations, with our primary contribution being a scalable Branch-and-Cut solver centered on the \algname{Group-Cutset} formulation.
-Beyond inspection planning, our results suggest that lazy formulations and the Branch-and-Cut framework may provide a powerful modeling paradigm for a broader class of graph-based planning.
+Beyond inspection planning, our results suggest that lazy formulations within the Branch-and-Cut framework may provide a powerful paradigm for a broader class of graph-based planning problems, including those with capacity constraints, priority structures, or specialized objectives.
 Several promising directions remain for future research.
-First, we plan to further explore the trade-off between motion-planning fidelity and optimization complexity, as increasingly dense roadmaps improve geometric accuracy but significantly complicate approximation and certification.
+As for the inspection planning problem, our results reveal significant variation in each solver performance across problem settings.
+Understanding the sources of this variation, and particularly how it relates to inspection structure and the locality of sensor–POI visibility, appears to be a promising direction for developing solvers tailored to specific, high-impact use cases.
+From a combinatorial optimization perspective, several promising directions remain.
+First, we plan to further explore the trade-off between motion-planning fidelity and optimization complexity, as increasingly dense roadmaps improve geometric accuracy but significantly complicate approximation quality and optimality certification.
 Second, we aim to strengthen the solver for \gip by incorporating advanced MILP techniques, including additional classes of cutting planes and primal heuristics.
 Finally, we see significant potential in extending the proposed framework to richer settings, such as multi-robot inspection planning, partial and adaptive inspection objectives, and online or incremental problem formulations.

 \niceparagraph{Acknowledgments.} Large language models (ChatGPT and Gemini) were used for light editing and grammar refinement, as well as limited assistance with preliminary literature exploration and figure presentation and formatting.